About the CDHGI

 The Castillo de San Marcos National Monument Digital Documentation and Interpretation Program

 The Castillo de San Marcos (CASA) is a coastal fortification in St. Augustine, Florida that is the nation’s only extant 17th century military construction and the oldest masonry fortress in the United States.
-The site is among the most vulnerable of NPS units to the effects of weathering, erosion and climate, and is a highly visited National Park tourism location.
+The site is among the most vulnerable of NPS units to the effects of weathering, erosion, and climate, and it is a highly visited national park tourism location.
 The fort site is in the low-lying, vulnerable coastal zone in the city of St. Augustine (est. 1565), built to protect Spain’s claim to La Florida.
-The Castillo is of significant economic, cultural, and historic impact at state, national, and international levels.
+The Castillo has a significant economic, cultural, and historical impact at state, national, and international levels.

-In a grant partnership with the National Park Service and the Southeast Archeological Center (NPS SEAC), the Center For Digital Heritage And Geospatial Information (CDHGI – Collins and Doering PI), are working to digitally 3D document the entirety of the fort and environs, including the seawall and City Gate, and create preservation and management planning tools, education and outreach materials, and baseline monitoring and conservation information.
+In a partnership with the National Park Service and the Southeast Archeological Center (NPS SEAC), the Center for Digital Heritage and Geospatial Information (USF CDHGI – Collins and Doering PI) undertook a comprehensive preservation effort.
+We 3D surveyed and documented the entirety of the fort and environs, including the seawall and City Gate.
+We also create preservation and management planning tools, education and outreach materials, and baseline monitoring and conservation information from this survey to preserve this historic site for future generations.

 View our GIS interactive map here.